-Health Canada advances the First Nation funding for a wound care centre needs assessment and clinical pathway planning.
-This funding must be spent on a needs assessment and the development of a clinical pathway for a wound care centre.
+Health Canada advances the First Nation funding for a wound care needs assessment centre and clinical pathway planning.
+This funding must be spent on needs assessment and the development of a clinical pathway for a wound care centre.

 Naicatchewenin First Nation Notes to Consolidated Financial Statements